EcoXpert – Enabling Buildings of the Future

 Kevin is based on Canada’s west coast, in the city of Victoria.
 When he’s not traveling for work, he enjoys time in the garden with family, catching live music in town, and exploring the local mountains and beaches.

 Dusan Janjic is the global EcoXpert Light & Room Control badge owner at Schneider Electric where he has spent the last 15 years on making smart buildings a reality.
 He has lived and worked in North America, the Gulf and Europe, and is currently based in the Netherlands.
 Dusan holds a degree in Computer Engineering from McGill University and MBA from the Rotterdam School of Management.
 When he’s not working, Dusan enjoys spending time with family and friends and indulging his passions for travel, exploration, and learning.
-Episodes Buildings of the Future – Episode 6
+Episodes What is the EcoXpert program? – Episode 7

 In this end of year Episode, we learn how Schneider Electric is preparing their EcoXperts for their Building of the Future journey.
 With an introduction from Laurent Bataille (EVP Digital Energy) and an interview with Allison Huffman, we learn from them both how this journey will prepare System Integrators to adapt their skills and knowledge to benefit their customers and above all prepare them for changes coming in the markets.
 For the full Video interview With Laurent Bataille, please use the following